Bonn93/atlassian-kubernetes/jira/readme.md

 You should use an IngressController to properly manage sticky sessions and load balance traffic between pods.

+# Mapping custom files
+You may have a custom dbconfig.xml or server.xml requirements.
+This repo includes basic support to map these files in such as the server.xml for HTTP2 support.
+Please note that due to how permissions are managed, this may cause start-up failures until bugs are resolved.

+##### HTTP2 Support:
+* HTTP2 support has been added as an example in jira_http2_configmap.yml which adds an upgrade connector ```<UpgradeProtocol className="org.apache.coyote.http2.Http2Protocol"/>``` use this as an example to map objects into the container.
+You could use this to configure log4j properties too.

 # StatefulSets
 * This deployment uses [StatefulSets](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) and is set to 1 replica.
 You can scale this deployment after the following is completed
 * Main DB, App and Licence is configured @ 1 replica